connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

 #Type Inferencing

 A useful thing the Lambda expressions will be able to do in Java 8 is type inferencing.

-Type inferencing was initially introduced in the Java 7 sdk, but contribute to higher order functional programming.
+>Type inferencing was initially introduced in the Java 7 sdk, but contribute to higher order functional programming.

+>That sentence doesn't make sense

 Type inferencing is very useful in programming because we can choose to omit a type definition whenever the compiler could infer that type by itself.
 For example, in this code: